 Would you like to have more time just for you or spend with your kids?
 To just read a book or go for a walk or anything.
 It's important to take the time and consider what things you want to do or see or accomplish in your life.

 One of the things I chose to be one of my life priorities was this web site.
 I wanted to write and publish my writing on my own web site.
-Never seemed to have the time or the energy when I came home from work.
-Weekends seemed to always be spent cleaning, cooking, laundry and various other life errands.
+But I never seemed to have the time or the energy when I came home from work and my weekends always seemed to be spent cleaning, cooking, laundry and various other life errands.
 I decided that if this web site was going to be one of my life priorities then I needed to think about what I was doing with my time and how I could change it.
 It seemed a waste to me to be spending so much time just cooking and cleaning.
 It was also not a rewarding way to spend my weekend.
 I would rather spend time re-charging from the weekend than getting myself more tired running errands.
 So, I decided I wanted more time on the weekend to do things for me.
 I had to look at what I was spending my time on.

+Here's a couple of examples.
 Laundry could easily be changed to a different day.
 I now put it on before I go to work and put it in the dryer when I get home from work.
+It doesn't all have to be done on one day.
 Instantly a couple of hours are now freed up on the weekend.

 I used to cook my lunches on the weekend, freeze them, and eat them during the week.
 It took a lot of time.
 Now, I put a crock pot on during a weekday, we eat that for dinner, as well as I take the leftovers for lunch or freeze it.
 Now, I’ve not only saved time on the weekend by not having to make as many lunches, I’ve freed up my evenings more because dinner is already made when I get home from work.